Articles on: Creating Comics

 Editing the synopsis later

-You can re-edit the synopsis after the issue is created.
+You can re-edit the synopsis after the issue is created via the same Issue → Story flow above.
 Re-generating pages from a changed synopsis will produce a different story — old pages aren't automatically replaced; you regenerate the ones you want updated.

 Was this article helpful?